 Not mentioned in the above tables are the sensor services that are in each room and in strategic locations on the outer shell of the dwelling.
 The heating/cooling system for the dwelling makes use of a small artificial lake as a heat sink.

-I therefore group the dedicated spaces, in which these 3 classes of activity take place, into 3 separate environments.
-These I refer to as the public, private and intimate environments.
+I therefore group the dedicated spaces, in which these three classes of activity take place, into three separate environments.
+These I call my public, private and intimate environments.
 The Public Environment contains the Entrance Hall, Conference Room, Study, Office, Laboratory and Workshop.
 The Private Environment includes the Kitchen Diner, Lounge, Cinema, Garden Patio, Kitchen Patio and Utility Room.
-The Intimate Environment accommodates the Bedroom, Dressing Room, Laundry Room, Drying Patio, Quiet Patio and the Gymnasium.
+The Intimate Environment accommodates the Bedroom and Dressing Room, Laundry Room, Drying Patio, Quiet Patio and the Gymnasium.

 In the above tables, I classified The Kitchen Diner as private space.
 However, on further consideration, I decided to re-classify it as public space.
 This is because there are circumstances when outsiders could be guests at a meal.
 The main feature of the Kitchen Diner is its big central large round glass table.
 This is primarily a dining table.
 However, it is equally useable as a conference table.
 The Conference Room is public space.
 For this reason, I decided to include the Conference Room in the Kitchen Dining environment, which is now re-classified as public space.
 In the final design, I have also taken a little licence in re-classifying other more minor activity spaces in order to make small structurally-convenient compromises.

 The dual function of the dining table raises an important concept.
 An activity is simply a class of event.
 An event takes place at a time (or for a duration) and in a location (or space).
 It has a beginning, middle and end.
 It also has a spatial centre and periphery or perimeter.
 Because it is possible to separate activity events by time as well as space, we can create what we call flexible space.